IepIweidieng/TJAPlayer3/tja.md

   * `1n-or-end-1nem` &mdash; before the first [`#BRANCHEND`](#branchstart--branchend), behaviors as `1n`; after the first `#BRANCHEND`, behaviors as `1nem`
 * `end-at=end`, `end-at=music`, `end-at=music-and-end`
   * ***Impact level***: note ★★★★★
-  * Specify the ending point, where the gameplay should end at *unspecified* finite duration non-before these ending point.
+  * Specify the ending point, where the gameplay should end at *unspecified* finite duration at-or-after these ending point.
   * `end` &mdash; the ending point is the (possibly implicit) [`#END`](#start--end).
   * `music` &mdash; the default ending point is the end of music.
 If [the `WAVE:` header](#wave) is not specified or the specified file is missing or unsupported, the ending point is the (possibly implicit) [`#END`](#start--end).
   * For option `music-and-end`, the ending point is the earliest one specified by `end-at=music` & `end-at=end`.